-Children’s Water Safety Awareness is a non-profit organization based in Houma, LA that promotes water safety to all in our area, and provides support to those who have lost a loved one to a drowning incident.
-We were started by families who have lost children to drowning incidents, all under the age of three.
-We are also a Campaign Safety Leader for Pool Safely, a national public education campaign that works with partners around the country to reduce child drowning and entrapments in swimming pools and spas.
+Children’s Water Safety Awareness is a 501(c)(3) non-profit organization based in Houma, LA that promotes water safety to all in our area and surrounding parishes and provides support to those who have lost a loved one to a drowning incident.
+We were started by families who have lost children to drowning incidents, all at a very young age.
+We are also a Campaign Safety Leader for Pool Safely, a national public education campaign that works with partners around the country to reduce child drowning and entrapment in swimming pools and spas.

 2017 Drowning Data

 - The number of reported fatal child drownings in swimming pools involving children younger than 5 has decreased 17 percent nationwide since 2010, the year the Pool Safely campaign launched.